-Black Canyon to Big Burns is a 12.8 mile moderately trafficked loop trail located near Idaho Falls, ID that features a river and is rated as moderate.
+Black Canyon to Big Burns is a 12.8 mile moderately trafficked loop trail located near Idaho Falls, Idaho that features a river and is rated as moderate.
 The trail is primarily used for hiking, horses, and backpacking and is accessible from June until September.
 Dogs and horses are also able to use this trail.

 If you want solitude, this is a good trail.
 The unimproved road that leads to the trail head is long.
 It took me 50 min to reach the TH.
 You have to ford the same stream 7 or 8 times in the first 3 miles.
 Water was sometimes calf-high.
 At the begging of the moderate climb, around 3.5 miles into the trail, the path becomes narrow and you have to walk in vegetation that is 5-6 ft tall.
 The view becomes nice after that point.
 I didn't complete the loop because of the weather.
 I suspect the trail continues are a mix of tall vegetation and nice open areas with views.
 Since it is also a motorcycle trail, some areas are damaged and it is a bit harder to have a secure footing, especially after some rain.

 This is a beautiful scenery.
 We did it early in the season and on a Sunday morning.
 There was not many traffic on the trail.
 We saw only two motorbikes and no other hikers.
 When we returned there was a lot more coming to trailhead.

 Beautiful scenery!
 I did these 10.5 miles in two days (camped about 2.5 miles in burns creek canyon along the river) The water was quite high and it's still considered early in the season, so we trekked through snow and forded the river 19!!! times.
 Yes, I actually counted.
 19 times!
 Solitude 10/10 because we saw no one the ENTIRE time.
 The only down side was the trail maintenance was poor (fallen trees, washouts, etc.).